Home

 • Emergency numbers for fire, rescue, ambulance, poison control and family doctor.

-Here is a free form that you can use for these numbers.
 You can leave one copy with the parents and keep one copy with you when you leave.
 The copy you keep can then be used the next time you work for those parents (in case they do not have theirs).
-This demonstrates that you are serious about taking care of their children as well as being serious about your business.
-Right click here to download a copy of an emergency information form.
+This babysitting safety form helps show that you are taking your babysitting job seriously as well as caring about the kids.

-There are some basic on-the-job babysitting safety techniques you should practice.
-Not only do these help ensure safety, they will also make the job run more smoothly because there will be fewer things to worry about.
+There are some basic on-the-job babysitting tips you can use to keep things running smoothly.
+Not only do these help ensure safety, they will also make the job easier overall because there will be fewer things to worry about.

 • Have the parents show you all the doors and windows and how to function any alarms or locks that are unique.